Academic and Related Policies

 C 64-66 Adequate.
 Generally acceptable treatment of the data and issues, but impressionistic and vague at points; lack of clarity in the elucidation of arguments; little or no evidence of critical reflection on the issues or data.
 Improvements: clarity in expression; better use of critical data; greater attention to detail.

-C- 60-63 Minimally Acceptable.
+C- 62-63 Minimally Acceptable.
 Adequate treatment of the data and issues, but imprecise, impressionistic or vague; serious lack of clarity in the expression of issues; no evidence of critical thinking on the issues or data.
-Improvements: evidence of critical thinking; clarity in expression; better use of critical data; greater attention to detail.
+Improvements: evidence of critical thinking; clarity in expression; better use of critical data; greater attention to detail

 Directed Studies should not be used to replace courses available in the College’s curriculum.
+They should only be used when a course is needed to meet a degree requirement in the last semester of a student’s degree program and the course has not between offered in the previous two semesters.
 Details concerning the College’s policy on these courses and the appropriate forms are available from the General Office.
+Faculty Advisors will guide students with course selection to ensure they meet degree requirements.

 In all academic papers and classroom conversations, Queen's College is committed to the use of language that respects the equal dignity and worth of all human beings.